OctopusDeploy/blog/blog/2018-01/hollow-jars.md

 The `-d com.h2database:h2:1.4.196` arguments instruct SwarmTool to add the H2 in memory database dependencies to the Hollow JAR.
 SwarmTool can detect most of the dependencies required to boot the WAR file by scanning the classes referenced by the application code.
 However it can not detect dependencies like database drivers, so we need to manually tell SwarmTool to include this dependency.

-The `–hollow` argument instructs SwarmTool to build a Hollow JAR that does not embed the WAR file.
+The `--hollow` argument instructs SwarmTool to build a Hollow JAR that does not embed the WAR file.
 If we left this argument off, the WAR file would be embedded in the resulting JAR file, creating an UberJAR instead of a Hollow JAR.

 At this point we have the two files that make up our Hollow JAR deployment.
-The WAR file at target/ticket-monster.war contains our application, while the ticket-monster-swarm.jar file is our Hollow JAR.
+The WAR file at `target/ticket-monster.war` contains our application, while the `ticket-monster-swarm.jar` file is our Hollow JAR.

 ## Executing a Hollow JAR